GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77manage.rst

     IGRF total field magnetic reference field, and **r** for recomputed magnetic anomaly (append 1 or 2 to specify which total field column to use [1]).
-For gravity we choose the reference field based on the parameter Gravity Theoretical Formula Code in the cruise’s MGD77 header.
+For gravity we choose the reference field based on the parameter Gravity Theoretical Formula Code in the cruise's MGD77 header.
 If this is not set or is invalid we default to the IGF 1980.
     You can override this behaviour by appending the desired code: 1 = Heiskanen 1924, 2 = International 1930, 3 = IGF1967, or 4 = IGF1980.